BusinessEnterpriseInstitute/my.exitplanning/docroot/sites/all/libraries/recurly/README.md

 ## Requirements

-###cURL and OpenSSL
+### cURL and OpenSSL

-The PHP library depends on PHP 5.3.0 (or higher) and libcurl compiled with OpenSSL support.
+The PHP library depends on PHP 5.6 (or higher, though only PHP 7.2 or newer is officially supported) and libcurl compiled with
+OpenSSL support.
 Open up a `phpinfo();` page and verify that under the curl section, there's a line that says something like: